EzlikDragon/EzlikDragon/README.md

 ## 👋 About Me

 I am a recent Bachelor of Science in Information Technology graduate with a profound interest in technology and a dedication to solving complex problems.
-My academic journey has led me to develop a strong passion for cybersecurity, particularly in defensive security operations.
+My academic journey has led me to develop a strong passion for cybersecurity, particularly in defensive security operations and blue teaming.

 ## 🎯 Career Objective